Welcome to this new “Get inspired by…” article.

 Serge Nubret is totally right there, genetics are not all.
+You don’t know your genetic potential until you get there – and that’s at least a decade of training away.
 If you train very hard with awesome genetics you will be place amongst the best.
 But it does not mean you do not have a chance to stand up with not so good genetics.
 Work on something else, your condition on stage, how ripped you are, how confident you are to the judges.

 “Eat a lot and train hard, I am sure that you will succeed”

 There it is.
 Eat a lot and train hard.
 Not much else to be said in bodybuilding.
 If you are a “hard-gainer”, please read this article.
 You are probably missing a few key points!
 We also have an extreme guide on how to get big fast!

 Nubret was working each of his muscles twice a week.
 He did not think training once a week for each muscle group was enough for muscle growth to happen.
 Serge Nubret would basically do such long sessions that he would consider this as his cardio.
 He was certainly burning a lot of calories and his diet was well-structured.

 At the end of the day, cardio is not necessary to lose weight.
 As explained in our nutrition guide, cardio just helps burning calories.
 You can do cardio if you enjoy it and for the keep-up of your heart.
 Just know that you can simply lose weight by being at a calorie deficit.

 Many people will say you need full rest days for recovery.
 Serge Nubret was not part of this idea and trained 6 days per week with abs on Sunday.
 Surely Serge Nubret used some substances, but it is still definitely possible to train everyday if you are an advanced natural bodybuilder.
 He was completely right in his approach as a professional.